Florida Gov. Crist Makes History

 rights automatically restored once they have paid their debt to society.

-for ex-felons, those who have served their time and returned to society, is a direct descendent of the 1891 Mississippi
+for ex-felons, those who have served their time and returned to society, is a direct descendent of the 1890 Mississippi Constitution

-Constitution.
-This document proudly listed a variety of ways Post Reconstruction whites would remove all political power
+.
+This document proudly listed a variety of ways Post Reconstruction whites would remove all political power form black

-form blacks.
-During Reconstruction black voting rates in the South were very high with blacks and whites serving
+During Reconstruction black American voting rates in the South were very high.
+Blacks and whites serving together in

-together in elected governments.
+elected governments for years.
 When the Republicans traded the presidency for an end to Federal presence in the former

-Confederate states, Reconstruction ended and so did the rights of blacks to vote.
+Confederate states, the Compromise of 1876, Reconstruction ended and so did the rights of blacks to vote.
 This effort is part of general trend scholars

-Once charged with a felony, almost any felony, you lose your right to vote, permanently.
-Some 600,000 Floridians, mostly
+Once charged with a felony, almost any felony, you lose your right to vote, permanently in 14 states.
+As a result, 3.9

-minority, mostly male, have lost their right to vote even though they have served their sentences.
-Florida is far from
+mostly male, have lost their right to vote even though they have served their sentences.
+Florida is far from unique.

-In Virginia, for example, 200,000 minority males, mostly black Americans, have no right to vote due to felon
+In Virginia, for example, over 200,000 males, mostly black Americans, have no right to vote due to felon

 disenfranchisement.
 Just before leaving office, former Virginia Governor Mark Warner was urged to restore ex felon